 Opinion

 Informational capitalism turns humans into data commodities, fueling corporate profits and enabling unprecedented state surveillance.
-In this piece, I argue Non-Alignment can help us re-imagine the internet beyond capita
+In this piece, I argue Non-Alignment can help us re-imagine the internet b

 Opinion